-While we realize this might not be the most riveting topic, it is without a doubt one of the most important.
+While we realize this might not be the most riveting of our articles, it is without a doubt one of the most important.
 Not understanding how home inspections work can literally leave you with thousands of dollars on the table.
 Don't let that happen to you!